thenicebro/scenarios/linux/challenge-who-am-i/solutions/step2-solution.md

 # Solution

-Input `who` command to display all logged-in users.
+Input `id` command to display user and group information.